Skip to main content

 2. The server responded with 402 Payment Required and a set of payment requirements.

-3. Rides found a compatible wallet, signed the payment locally, and retried the request with an X-PAYMENT header.
+3. Rides found a compatible wallet, signed the payment locally, and retried the request with a payment header (X-PAYMENT for v1, PAYMENT-SIGNATURE for v2).

 4. The server verified the payment through a facilitator and returned the resource.